Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 ## Building From Source

-We recommend to build the game using the [PyInstaller](https://pyinstaller.org/en/stable/) program, but you could use any if you'd like, but we only support PyInstaller.There's a full documentation about building the game using PyInstaller at [`docs/BUILDING.md`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/docs/BUILDING.md).
+We recommend to build the game using the [PyInstaller](https://pyinstaller.org/en/stable/) program.
+You can use any if you like, but we only support PyInstaller.
+There's a full documentation about building the game using PyInstaller at [`docs/BUILDING.md`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/docs/BUILDING.md).

 ## System Requirements